Private limited companies (AS)

 Roles in private limited companies

 The general meeting is a private limited company's supreme authority.
 The company's shareholders have the right to attend and vote at these meetings.

-The Board of Directors must consist of at least one person, and the Board should convene when required.
+The board of directors is appointed by the general meeting and must consist of at least one person.
+The board of directors meet when necessary.
 The Board is responsible for the management and running of the company.
 At least 50 % of the board members must reside in Norway or another EU/EEA country.
-The Board of Directors can appoint a General Manager.
-The General Manager must also reside in Norway or another EU/EEA country.
+The company can choose to have a general manager, employed by the board of directors.

 In many private limited companies, the owner alone has all these roles.
 Note that these requirements apply regardless of the size of the company.